 When you’re pressed for time, it’s tempting to pass on a home-cooked meal in favor of restaurant fare or take-out.
 And if you’re looking to incorporate more plant-based meals into your diet, complicated recipes for unfamiliar foods can appear difficult to make.
 Some of the best recipes in the world are easy to prepare and don’t require a long list of foods to chop and measure.

 This new cookbook shows how to create scrumptious entrees, salads, soups, side dishes, beverages, and even desserts with just a few main ingredients.
-Co-authors Mary Beth Abrams and Anne Dinshah share their best secrets for creating great flavors, simple and easily, with creative combinations of beans, grains, veggies, and fruit.
+Co-authors Mary Beth Abrams and Anne Dinshah share their best secrets for creating great flavors, simple and easy, with creative combinations of beans, grains, veggies, and fruit.

-More Vegan Cooking tips
+More Vegan Cooking Tips

 - The Complete Idiot’s Guide to Vegan Slow Cooking